axelarnetwork/test-webdocs/docs/roles/node/axl-from-evm.md

 Third-party monitoring tools will automatically complete the remaining steps of this process.

-Wait a few minutes then check your Axelar `validator` account AXL token balance as per [Basic management of your Axelar node](/setup/basic.md).
+Wait a few minutes then check your Axelar `validator` account AXL token balance as per [Basic node management](basic).

 :::